spchef/feedback-form/python-flask/README.md

 ## Setup

-* Create PostgreSQL database and add access credential `SQLALCHEMY_DATABASE_URI` to your own config.py file (not in repo)
+* Create PostgreSQL database and add access credential `SQLALCHEMY_DATABASE_URI` to your own config.py file
 * Create mailtrap.io account and add access credentials `MAIL_LOGIN` and `MAIL_PASSWORD` to your own config.py file (not in repo)
 * Run `pipenv shell` then `pipenv install` to install dependencies
 * Run `python app.py` to open app in server `localhost:80`